Hawes Mechanical Television Archive by James T. Hawes, AA9DT

 commutator points keep disc colors in step with TV's vertical sync.

 Comparison.
-Below is a comparison of the lunar and terrestrial color standards vs. the CBS color standard.
-You can see how close terrestrial Col-R-Tel signals are to lunar Col-R-Tel signals.
-Note that both signals use the same vertical and horizontal frequencies.
-In both cases, the CBS system differs.
-This critical comparison underscores my statement that...
+Below is a comparison of the Moon and Earth color standards vs. the CBS color standard.
+You can see how close Earth Col-R-Tel signals were to Moon Col-R-Tel signals.
+Note that both signals used the same vertical and horizontal frequencies.
+In both cases, the CBS system differed.
+This critical comparison underscores the statement that...

-• The CBS system couldn't lock a lunar TV signal.
+• The CBS system couldn't lock a Moon TV signal.

 Incidentally, this statement applies both before and after the downlink conversion.
-Either way, the CBS system is incompatible with Apollo color moon pictures.
-On the other hand, Col-R-Tel borrows extensively from both the CBS and NTSC color systems.
+Either way, the CBS system was incompatible with Apollo color Moon pictures.
+On the other hand, Col-R-Tel borrowed extensively from both the CBS and NTSC color systems.

 Standards Comparison